 Once you get to Capo Caccia, retrieve the ticket you have previously booked at the ticket counter, and then the fun begins: walking down the 654 steps of the “Escala del Cabirol” (Billy Goat Stairs), designed appositely for the caves’ visitors and opened in 1959.
 It seems like a lot of steps, but don’t worry: they are not steep and the views along the way will keep you entertained.

 Plan to arrive to Capo Caccia a minumum of 40 minutes before your scheduled visit.
 This will give you enough time to retrieve your tickets and walk down the stairs to get to the site.

 It will take you about 15 minutes to walk down, and about the same amount of time to walk back up depending on your level of fitness and how often you stop for photos and to catch your breath.

 Boat trips to Neptune’s Grotto

 If stairs aren’t your cup of tea, you can reach the caves with a ferry boat.
-There are two companies operating the trip, leaving either from Alghero’s tourist harbor or from Porto Conte.
+There area few companies operating the trip, leaving either from Alghero’s tourist harbor or from Porto Conte.

-The price of ferry rides start at €15 (it may vary a bit according to the season and the company) and you need to book your spot in advance – you can do so directly with the company at the harbor.
+The ride lasts about 45 minutes and the price starts at €15 (it may vary a bit according to the season and the company).
+You need to book your spot in advance – you can do so directly with the company at the harbor.

-The companies operating the boat trip are Frecce delle Grotte di A. Piccinnu and Linea Grotte Navisarda.
-Here’s all the information you will need to contact them and book your seat.
+The most popular companies operating the boat trip are Frecce delle Grotte di A. Piccinnu and Linea Grotte Navisarda.
+Here’s all the information you will need to contact them and book your seat: